 2018 The American Medical College Application Service includes the option to specify "current gender identity" on the common medical school application.
 The revised form allows applicants to select their preferred set of pronouns from a dropdown menu and offers the gender non-binary Mx. in the dropdown list of honorifics.

-In addition to its own programming, the University Office of Equality and Diversity offers culturally relevant training for faculty and staff upon request, tailored to the needs of the participants.
+In addition to its own programming, the University's Office of Equity and Inclusive Culture (EIC) offers culturally relevant training for faculty and staff upon request, tailored to the needs of the participants.
 Topics might include fostering an inclusive culture in the classroom, LGBTQ+ allyship, or bystander intervention, among others (drexel.edu/oed/training/overview).
 Online training, such as "Understanding Title IX," is offered through Career Pathway on DrexelOne.

 In collaboration with Human Resources, the office has published a manual for employees about transitioning in the workplace that was "pretty warmly received," Krohn notes.
 Transitioning at Work: Guidelines & Resources for the Drexel Community was drafted by a committee that included the University's LGBTQA+ Colleague Resource Group.
 It's geared towards people at Drexel who may be considering coming out as transgender or non-binary, and what that might mean for them, what health benefits they have, how to talk to their supervisors, how to use a different name, and so on (drexel.edu/hr/resources/employee-resources/gender-transition).